Neo-Ciber94/animelist/packages/animelist-auth-sveltekit/README.md

     - `MAL_REQUEST_DEBUG=true` (optional)

     To get the **client id** and **client secret** you need to log into your <https://myanimelist.net/> go to `Preferences > API` and create a new client.
 When adding the `App Redirect URL` add the same url where your app will run, for example `http://localhost:3000`.

+    If you used the example `vite.config.ts` you can just create a `.env` file and the `dotenv` will load the variables.

 3. Create a `hooks.server.ts` with the contents: